Internal AI Search • Navigator

 Why package internal AI search instead of building it internally?

-Packaged search shortens rollout time and keeps governance, citations, and model controls aligned.
+Packaged search shortens deployment time and keeps governance, citations, and model controls aligned.

 What sources work best first?